*IOP groups are now available in-person or virtually. (Read more of our COVID-19 response here).

 Intensive Outpatient Drug and Alcohol Treatment, also known as “IOP” is a level of substance abuse treatment where the client does not live in residence at the treatment center.
 Intensive outpatient groups typically meet at regular intervals (ie 3 hours per day on 3 days per week).
-Clients enrolled in intensive outpatient at our center see an individual therapist once per week and may see an addiction psychiatrist if needed.
+Clients enrolled in an intensive outpatient program also experience weekly individual therapy, bi-weekly family therapy and may see an addiction psychiatrist if needed.

 Finding a Schedule That Works for You

 Intensive outpatient (IOP) schedules vary depending on the drug and alcohol treatment provider.
-NorthStar Transitions offers intensive outpatient groups in the morning and the evening to accommodate client needs.
-NorthStar Transitions IOP groups meet on Mondays, Wednesdays and Thursdays from either 9:30am-12:30pm or 5:30pm-8:30pm.
-Clients pick a group at the outset of treatment and matriculate through the 12-week intensive outpatient curriculum.
+NorthStar Transitions offers both morning and evening in-person IOP groups, as well as an evening virtual IOP group.
+All IOP groups meet on Mondays, Wednesdays and Thursdays from either 9:30am-12:30pm or 5:30pm-8:30pm.
+Clients choose a group option upon admission where they will remain for the duration of the 12-week intensive outpatient curriculum.

 What is the Intensive Outpatient Curriculum Like?